ryota-skating/FS-Jump3D/README.md

 curl "https://drive.usercontent.google.com/download?id=FILE_ID&confirm=xxx" -o output_filename
 ```

+## How to Use the Dataset

+We will add this section soon.

 ## License

 `FS-Jump3D` Dataset is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).